tanbiralam/summarizer_ai/README.md

 # Sumz: Article Summarizer with OpenAI GPT-4

-Sumzis a web application designed to simplify your reading experience by providing concise summaries for lengthy articles.
+Sumz is a web application designed to simplify your reading experience by providing concise summaries for lengthy articles.
 It utilizes the powerful OpenAI GPT-4 to generate accurate and coherent summaries.

 ## Features